 Dean of Student Services / Director of Career Development and Counseling

 Martha Smith joined the staff of Huntington University in 1988 as the resident director for Hardy Hall.
 She later served as Director of Career Development and in 1995 was promoted to Assistant Dean of Students.
-Today she is Associate Dean of Student Life which oversees career and counseling services and new student orientation.
+Today she is Dean of Student Services which oversees career and counseling services and new student orientation.
 She is a licensed mental health counselor and master career counselor.

 She also serves on various university committees and teaches classes in career exploration.
 She holds a Bachelor of Arts degree from Bowling Green State University and a Master of Science degree from Indiana University.